 Where was I?

 Ran out of lions, so thought I'd share a few images I like that I took locally.
 Can you tell where I was? (only peo local to me might recognize these) Again, I'll add another one each day for awhile.
 First, I'm gonna' share this awesome show of spirit I just passed today (Mar25).
 Great job! ~ That willow is my favorite tree, here.
 My second fav' is this lovely maple by the lake. ~ #5 Beautiful tulip tree!
-Sure, it makes a mess of the sidewalk for a bit, but it's worth it! ^_^ ~ My mom would have loved where #6 was taken! ~ #7 This morning (Apr2) I came across a red-tailed hawk picking at something along a road that starts with an A, which also has a beautiful huge hound whose bay is so deep it often sounds like a lion roar.
+Sure, it makes a mess of the sidewalk for a bit, but it's worth it! ^_^ ~ My mom would have loved where #6 was taken! ~ #7 was along a road that starts with an A, which also has a beautiful huge hound whose bay is so deep it often sounds like a lion roar.
 He was out, too, and bay-roared a bit as I passed.
 Love 'im! ^_^ (I haven't stopped to get a photo of him, because I don't want him to come out into the road.
 Though, he does seem like he's trained to stay off the road, so maybe I'll stop to snap a photo sometime and hope the owners don't think I'm baiting him to bay longer. ^,^)